karloconk/karloconk/README.md

 <h1 align="center">🌚 Hello, I'm Karlo 🌝</h1>

-I'm a software Engineer with Full Stack and mobile (iOS) experience. <br> Currently making games 👾
+I'm a Software Engineer with Full Stack and mobile (iOS) experience. <br> Currently making games 👾

 ### 🤓 Some things about me:
 ---

-- 🦾 Just finished working on my VFS final project.
+- 🦾 Just finished working on my VFS final project (check it out below).
 - 🌱 I’m currently learning more Game development.
 - 🔮 I’m looking to expand my knowledge on C++ and Unreal.
 - 🐶 Ask me about my doggies.